ishaanvadi/Pixel-Play-25-Challenge-Ishaan/README.md

         return prediction_

 > CSV Logging:
-Predictions with confidence ≥ 0.04 were logged into a CSV file for submission.
+Predictions with confidence ≥ 0.045 were logged into a CSV file for submission.
 Low-confidence images were separately recorded in another CSV for further analysis.

 ## **3. Output Generation**

-Final Predictions: For images with confidence scores greater than or equal to 0.04, I logged predictions in a CSV file (predict_with_confidence.csv) for submission.
+Final Predictions: For images with confidence scores greater than or equal to 0.045, I logged predictions in a CSV file (predict_with_confidence.csv) for submission.
 Low-Confidence Handling: Images with confidence scores below the threshold were moved to a new directory (test_new) and processed using Zero-Shot Learning for further classification.

 ## **Results**
 * Accuracy for 40 Seen Classes:

-The pretrained ResNet50 model achieved high accuracy on the 40 seen classes, with accuracy of 95.5%.

-* Accuracy for 10 Unseen Classes:

-After applying Zero-Shot Learning to the low-confidence predictions, the model successfully classified the 10 unseen classes with an accuracy of 75-80%.
+The pretrained ResNet50 model predicted 2300/3000 images in the test set with good to high confidence level.
+The rest of the images were low confidence and sent for zero shot method.

+The combined accuracy came out to be around 76%

 * Low-Confidence Detection:

-The method of setting a confidence threshold of 0.04 was effective in filtering out uncertain predictions.
+The method of setting a confidence threshold of 0.045 was effective in filtering out uncertain predictions.
 These images were flagged for further processing using Zero-Shot Learning, ensuring reliable predictions.

 **Challenges and Solutions**